Marcel Krueger reports on Berlin’s (non-hipster) craft brewing scene…

 The main taproom is in the yard of a 1980s housing estate near Müllerstrasse, and with its metal door, tiled floors and white-washed walls, it resembles a large rumpus room in a youth centre more than a cosy pub; but that doesn’t stop locals and beer lovers from all across Berlin crowding in every night.
 The room also offers beer-friendly snacks like Flammkuchen or Pretzels, and in summer, the area in front serves as a small beer garden.

 Over in Prenzlauer Berg, master brewer Marcus Wanke does not have his own brewery – yet.
 The main man of Leibhaftig, a small Schankhaus – a pub tied to a brewery – on Metzer Strasse (which once boasted nearly 30 small breweries), Wanke currently produces two beers.
-Wanke pils/lager and Wanke wheat beer are brewed on commission by the mall brewery Schleppzig in the Spreewald and transported to Berlin on a bi-weekly basis.
+Wanke pils/lager and Wanke wheat beer are brewed on commission by a brewery in the Spreewald and transported to Berlin on a bi-weekly basis.

 “At the moment we can only handle two types, size-wise,” states Marcus.
 “But they are the two the customers love best.
 I experimented with a dark beer and a bock beer, but for the moment, we’ve settled for the two types.”
 The small and cozy pub-restaurant run by Marcus and his wife also serves ‘Bavarian tapas’, small portions of hearty southern German fare like Leberkäse (a meat loaf with liver) and Rostbratwurst.